kalibera/rchk/README.md

 first install the CRAN/BIOC version of the package to get all dependencies in, and then use `R CMD INSTALL` to install the newest version to check from the tarball.

+One can reduce the number of required R package dependencies by only installing LinkingTo dependencies of the package and then installing the package with `--libs-only` option (only shared libraries are built and installed).
+This is enough to build shared libraries of most but not all packages.
+Docker and singularity rchk containers for non-interactive use do this, see `scripts/utils.r` and definitions of the containers for more details.

 Further information: